jamiehighfield/jamiehighfield/README.md

 During university, I worked on a number of industry projects that formed part of the assessment.
 Some of these are listed below:

-- [Ambulatory Care](https://github.com/jamiehighfield/ambulatorycare-nhs) - This was a University industry project in a team of 5 working for the NHS to create a mobile application to aid cancer patients administering chemotherapy treatment from their home.
+- [Ambulatory Care](https://github.com/jamiehighfield/ambulatorycare-nhs) - Written in React Native and Java.
+This was a University industry project in a team of 5 working for the NHS to create a mobile application to aid cancer patients administering chemotherapy treatment from their home.
 It allowed for remote monitoring by doctors and other interactions.

 ### :speech_balloon: Get in touch